This Week In Veloren 75

 client initially requested a smaller value the

-still think that is the value being used.
+server will still think that is the value being used.
 Additionally, the view distance in

 voxygen is never updated because the